Saniee/FoxholeWarBot/README.md

 Contributions are welcome, unless they are reasonable and wont affect the bot.
 Issues are going to be dealt with depending on the weight of the issue.

+# Own hosting

+If you want to host the bot, create a `.env` file, outside of `src/` with the variables `TOKEN, MONGODB_STRING, PREFIX`.
+Then open the command line inside the folder and run `npm start`.
+Of course please credit me or leave the help command watermark.
+Otherwise I will take action if I find out.